gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

 Before diving into the mechanics of collecting contacts, let's establish one fundamental principle: **quality always beats quantity** when it comes to email lists.

 Every contact in your database should have explicitly consented to receive emails from you.
-This isn't just about following the law—it's about protecting your sender reputation and ensuring your emails actually reach inboxes.
+This isn't just about following the law, it's about protecting your sender reputation and ensuring your emails actually reach inboxes.

 Email service providers like Gmail, Outlook, and Yahoo closely monitor engagement signals.
 Sending emails to people who didn't ask for them leads to:
 - High bounce rates